atighe/atighe.github.io/resume.md

 - Oversaw and was the key developer on the move to production for the 2.0 version of the application, which included ensuring continuity for existing users, on-boarding new users, adapting software to production query loads, and globalization of the application
 - Maintained, expanded, and improved RESTful web services, core storage and query functionality, test infrastructure, and data sources
 - Managed another developer while we implemented fixes and features for .NET UI
-- Worked on the development of a calculation layer, which did pre-defined calculations on inventory in real-time
+- Worked on the development of a calculation layer, which did predefined calculations on inventory in real-time
 - Provided senior technical guidance for global project teams, participated in architectural discussions and decisions, and acted as a key technical advisor

 #### Sigma Space Corporation, Lanham, MD